-Criteria Available Score Public Interest Journalism value, Additionality & Quality of the Application: 50 To what extent does the proposal demonstrate that it will further the creation of additional public interest journalism for citizens and further the aims and objectives of the News Reporting Scheme?
-To what extent does the proposal address diversity of content and provide clarity and evidence of intended audiences, accessibility of content and what it offers these audiences in terms of news reporting?
-To what extent does the applicant demonstrate an ability to contribute to coverage that is under-provided for, or is at risk of such, locally, regionally and/or nationally and does it strengthen reporting on the themes outlined in the scheme?
-To what degree is this public interest journalism under threat?
-Feasibility, Resources & Case made for funding (including track-record, both editorial and provision 40 of Public Interest Journalism): To what extent does the proposal demonstrate ability to support the 'additional' funded journalism content, including financially and legally, also duty of care and level of knowledge and editorial capacity to support the funded project?
-To what extent does the proposal demonstrate knowledge and experience of news reporting and creating and producing public interest journalism?
-Has the applicant demonstrated and provided evidence that it has the editorial expertise and capacity to deliver the proposed high-quality journalism, and that it is ordinarily considered as a trusted source of news reporting?
+Criteria Available Score Public Interest Journalism value, Additionality & Quality of the Application: 50 To what extent does the proposal demonstrate that it will further the creation of additional public interest journalism for citizens and further the aims and objectives of LDRS Round 2?
+To what extent does the proposal address diversity of content and provide clarity and evidence of intended audiences, accessibility of content and what it offers these audiences in terms of local democracy?
+LDRS Round 2 - To what extent does the applicant demonstrate an ability to contribute to coverage that is at risk or currently missing in the relevant local authority area and strengthens local democracy in the relevant local authority area?
+Ancillary Measure - To what extent does the applicant demonstrate an ability to contribute to long-form content that is at risk or currently missing locally, regionally and/or nationally and strengthens local democracy for citizens on a locally, regional or national basis?
+Feasibility, Resources & Case made for funding (including track-record, both editorial and provision 40 of PIJ): To what extent does the proposal demonstrate ability to support the 'additional' funded journalism role/s or 'additional' journalism hours, including financially and legally, also duty of care and level of knowledge and editorial capacity to support the funded project in the relevant local authority area?
+To what extent does the proposal demonstrate knowledge and experience of creating and producing PIJ?
+Has the applicant demonstrated that it has the editorial expertise and capacity to deliver the proposed high- quality journalism, and that it is ordinarily considered as a trusted source of local democracy content?
+Has the applicant provided evidence of such expertise and consistency in delivering local public interest journalism in the relevant local authority area?
 Are the resources proposed clearly explained, and are they adequate and realistic in the context of the proposal?
-Do the budget and budget notes explain why particular cost lines are necessary and justified in the context of the proposed project?
+Do the budget and budget notes explain why particular cost lines are necessary and justified in the context of the proposed PIJ?
 Does the proposal represent value for money and is the amount of funding requested from An Coimisiún realistic?
 Has the applicant concluded any formal or informal partnerships with relevant third parties?
 If yes, what level and type of resource is involved and what level of enhancement does it bring to the proposal?
 Does the application address the track record of the applicant and key personnel involved in the project, including supporting details such as CVs, and has the applicant demonstrated capacity to deliver?
-What is the scope of the project: what is the extent of the proposed coverage - number of articles/broadcasts, etc?
-Is it investigative, long-form and on what platforms and in what formats will it be published/broadcast?
-Ethics (Editorial & Journalistic Standards): 10 To what extent does the proposal demonstrate that the applicant has the capacity and requisite skills to ensure that all funded content will adhere to best practice in editorial and journalistic standards?
-Is there a clear editorial policy to ensure quality of content, adherence to relevant codes and standards and a detailed redress / complaints process?
+What is the indicative number of Local Authority Meetings and other relevant local / regional for meetings in the proposal?
+Ethics (Editorial & Journalistic Standards): 10 To what extent does the proposal demonstrate that the applicant has the capacity and requisite skills to ensure that all funded content will adhere to best practice in editorial and journalistic standards and in employment practices for any funded journalism post/s?
+Is there a clear editorial policy provided for any funded post/s to ensure quality of content, adherence to relevant codes and standards and a detailed redress / complaints process?

-An Applicant must score a minimum of 50% under each criterion to qualify for consideration of award of funding.
+An applicant must score a minimum of 50% under each criterion to qualify for consideration of award of funding.